fkrestan/k8s-node-startup-timer/README.md

 # Notes

 - The startup time of the test Pods should be minimal, but the delay of the image pull might be considerable.
-Consider using mirroring the image into your private registry used by the cluster.
+Consider mirroring the image into your private registry and using that instead.
 - Curiously enough, it seems that Node startup time varies by AWS region.
 We recommend to test each region that you have a workload in.
 - Different clusters will have different startup times.
 Things like cloudinit,